AsierEHU/etl-node-fw/readme.md

     - **LocalAdapterRowTransformer**: Row by row transformation.
     - **LocalAdapterSetTransformer**: Sets to rows transformation.
     - **LocalAdapterLoader**: Apply output validations to check entities has been loaded correctly.
 - **LocalAdapterRunner**: Check status for local adapters.
-Set failed status in case of any adapter (not register) exception thrown.
+Set "failed" status in case of any adapter (not register) exception thrown.
     - "adapterStatus" channel: for status change events.
     - "adapterError" channel: for exceptions raised.
 ### Steps
-- LocalStep
-- LocalStepRunner
+- **LocalStep**: Retries config for failed Records and Adapters.
+Can define invalid status depending on the final records summary defined in the definition config.
+- **LocalStepRunner**: Check status for local steps.
+Sets "failed" status in case of any step exception thrown.
+Sets "invalid" status in case of definition invalid exception.
+    - "stepStatus" channel: for status change events.
+    - "stepError" channel: for exceptions raised.
 ### Flows
-- LocalLinealFlow
-- LocalLinealFlowRunner
+- **LocalLinealFlow**: Run steps one by one in the defined order.
+Can force tu use specific params in each Step, and apply an error response behavior depending of the Step sucssesfullness.
+- **LocalLinealFlowRunner**: Check status for local flows.
+Sets "failed" status in case of any flow exception thrown.
+Flow finishing with pending for run steps will be considered an exception and tagged wit status "failed".
 ## Extensibility [WIP]
 - Developing own ETL Elements
 - Testing